YaKsenia/technical_writing_tips/README.md

    1. Purpose
       1. Requirements (identify what is to be built and if it meets stakeholders’ expectations)
       2. Design / architecture  (describe how system will be constructed, critical components and connections)
-      3. Code / documentation (helps developers complete their tasks and understand what others do)
+      3. Code / documentation (help developers complete their tasks and understand what others do)
-      4. Test plans / test cases (approach)
+      4. Test plans / test cases (describe the approach to be used)
       5. End-user (enable task-completion, provide support)
         * e.g.:
             * Persuade readers to think or act in a certain way (e. g. proposal for funding)
             * Enable them to perform a task
             * Help them understand something (how the code work, to use it)
             * Change their attitude

    2. Audience
-      * Can be more than one type: divide for primary (target reader, requested it) and secondary (may contact with it but                                                      are not intended readers).
+      * Can be more than one type: divide for primary (target reader who requested it) and secondary (the one who may be in contact with it but is not an intended reader).
 Better create separate documents for each.
-      * Questions that should be answered at the beginning?
+      * Questions that should be answered at the beginning:
          1. What do they already know?
-         2. Why are they reading (getting errors etc.)
+         2. Why are they reading (e. g. they are getting errors and look for ways to fix them etc.)
-         3. What they need to know right now?
+         3. What do they need to know right now?

    3. Delivery